niranjangaire1995/phisinganalysis/README.md

 ---

 **🔴 Google Now Flags This Website:**
-Originally accessible during my analysis, the site is now flagged as deceptive by Google Safe Browsing.
+I was able to access the website Originally during my analysis, later on the website is now flagged as deceptive by Google Safe Browsing.
 <img src="https://github.com/user-attachments/assets/4bc1aa1b-d517-4bdc-9008-14e0cdac5d97" width="600"/>

 ---